-- 2. For Rental projects, the Sponsor, ownership entity, developer, or other entity involved in the project must demonstrate site control for the specific location(s) in the project at the time of application submission through: - a) Deed in the name of the Sponsor, ownership entity in which the Sponsor has an "Eligible ownership interest," developer, or other entity involved in the project; or - b) Executed purchase contract or option to purchase that is effective until at least 120 days after the AHP application date; or - c) Executed long-term lease for a term of at least 20 years or option to lease that is effective until at least 120 days after the AHP application date; or - d) Resolution from the local government or other organization that is committing to transfer the property describing the terms of the commitment, the transfer price, and the location of the property.
+- 2. For Rental projects, the Sponsor, ownership entity, developer, or other entity involved in the project must demonstrate site control for the specific location(s) in the project at the time of application submission and until the date of AHP award through: - a) Deed in the name of the Sponsor, ownership entity in which the Sponsor has an "Ownership interest," developer, or other entity involved in the project; or - b) Executed purchase contract or option to purchase that is effective until at least 120 days after the AHP application date; or - c) Executed long-term lease for a term of at least 20 years or option to lease that is effective until at least 120 days after the AHP application date; or - d) Resolution from the local government or other organization that is committing to transfer the property describing the terms of the commitment, the transfer price, and the location of the property.